DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ## What is Redux and What Does it Solve?

 JavaScript applications are, in a lot of ways, large collections of data and state.
 Any good application will need a way for its state to be changed at some point, and this is where Redux comes in.
-Redux is essentially a state container for JavaScript apps that describes the state of the application as a single object.
+Built by [Dan Abramov](https://twitter.com/dan_abramov), Redux is essentially a state container for JavaScript apps that describes the state of the application as a single object.
 Further, Redux provides an opinionated pattern and toolset for making changes to the state of the app.

 ### Reducers

 Redux makes it very clear that the application's data itself should never be mutated directly.
 Instead, a function should be put in place that returns the **next** state by looking at the previous state and an action that describes how things should change.
 These functions are called **reducers** and are at the heart of Redux.
-It's important to note that reducers should be kept **pure**, meaning that their output should rely soley on the arguments passed to them with no reliance on the outside world.
+It's important to note that reducers should be kept **pure**, meaning that their output should rely soley on the arguments passed to them with no side effects such as making an API call or mutating the arguments passed in.

+So why should reducers be pure and not have side effects?
+In short, it's to keep things simple and predictable.
+A function that relies only on the arguments passed to it to derive the next state will be easier to reason about and debug.
+If we wanted to we could return mutated objects and Redux wouldn't throw errors, as we mentioned, it is strongly discouraged.

 ### Actions